 When Moberi first launched the only way to get one of their smoothies was to blend it up yourself on their bike-blender contraption.
-They have since added electricity to their carts so the pedaling is optional.
+They have since added electricity to their carts so pedaling is now optional.
 Whether or not you choose to bike, their smoothies are made with fresh Willamette Valley produce and are refreshingly delicious!

-The Tilikum Crossing Bridge is the first major bridge in the US that was designed to allow access to public transit vehicles, cyclists, and pedestrians – but not cars.
+The Tilikum Crossing Bridge in Portland is the first major bridge in the US that was designed to allow access to public transit vehicles, cyclists, and pedestrians – but not cars.
 The architecture of it is really beautiful, no doubt you’ll spot it immediately from the downtown waterfront.

-#45.
-Go Zoobombing
+45. Go Zoobombing

 There’s no question that Portland has an obsession with bicycles.
 But the Zoobombers take it one step further.
 Every Sunday evening they gather with their tiny tricked-out kids bikes, board the MAX (Portland’s light rail), and ride from downtown Portland to Washington Park station near the zoo.
-They then coast down through the West Hills back to their starting point where they all pile back onto the MAX and do it over again.
+Then they coast down through the West Hills back to their starting point where they all pile back onto the MAX and do it over again.

 If you want to join in the fun but don’t have your own set of miniature wheels, don’t worry.
 They keep a collection of loner bikes piled up at the corner of 13th and Broadway (affectionately known as the “Zoobomb Pile”).

-#46.
-Visit the Vacuum Museum
+46. Visit the Vacuum Museum

-#47.
-Shop at Paxton Gate
+47. Shop at Paxton Gate

 Shopping at Paxton Gate is like wandering through your weird uncle’s study.
 If you’re weird uncle was 50% Charles Darwin and 50% Indiana Jones.
 You can pick up anything from a fossilized Tyrannosaurus Rex tooth to a human skull.
-For the ultimate Portland souvenir inquire about their DIY taxidermy jackalope class.
+For the ultimate weird Portland souvenir, inquire about their DIY taxidermy jackalope class.

 Portland winters can be long, wet, and gloomy.
 What better way to cure your winter woes than by sipping a fruity island cocktail while surrounded by tiki masks, taxidermied blowfish, and an indoor waterfall?
 Head to The Alibi Tiki Lounge to experience Portland’s most eclectic bar and most popular karaoke joint.
 There is no way you can miss the giant flashing neon sign as you’re cruising up Interstate Avenue.